dase2024-01/nomelmatungiss/README.md

 It has the keystroke 'k+g' (default) as a trigger to forcibly generate the password for the current window (of application), and 'k+j' to retrieve the  hint for a password (if exists) or to generate a new password (if not).
 These keys can be changed in config.json.

-Passwords are securely stored in the sqlite3 database, the key being stored in the PC keyring.
+Passwords are securely stored in the sqlite3 database, the key being stored in the PC keyring or on an external security module,
+ --- any smart card, gnupg-compatible key, i. a.
+PIV key would do.

 The hint for a password is a base "meaningful" sentence before its romanization and replacement per the transformation lexicon specified in the configs.
 After setting their own transformation lexicon, the user is supposed to perceive the seed passphrase through its masked rendition,